OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 When Bela died, Jobab, the son of Zerah from Bozrah, succeeded him as king.

 ## Genesis 36:34
-When Jobab died, Husham from the land of the Temanites succeeded him as king.
+When Jobab died, Husham from the territory of the Temanites took over as king.

 ## Genesis 36:35
 When Husham died, Hadad, the son of Bedad, who defeated Midian in the country of Moab, succeeded him as king; his city was named Avith.

 ## Genesis 36:36
-When Hadad died, Samlah from Masrekah succeeded him as king.
+When Hadad died, Samlah from Masrekah took over as king.

 ## Genesis 36:37
-When Samlah died, Shaul from Rehoboth on the river succeeded him as king.
+When Samlah died, Shaul from Rehoboth by the river became king.

 ## Genesis 36:38
 When Shaul died, Baal-Hanan, the son of Akbor, succeeded him as king.